tomlurge/mteam/docs/how2setupHadoop.md

 # How to install a single node Hadoop cluster
-Our install is a bit untypical since we don't want a test installation on a local machine but OTOH don't want the typical multi machine Hadoop cluster either.
+Our install is a bit untypical since we want neither a test installation on a local machine nor the typical multi machine Hadoop cluster.
 We are going for **pseudo-distributed mode**, also called a **single node cluster** and therefor have to take care to not make false friend with all those tutorials about settingup Hadoop (clusters) out there.
 And we've been warned that setting up Hadoop isn't exactly trivial - in any case.